Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: General aspects of Active Flux and SBP operators

 which leads to the following update formula

 \begin{remark} The Active Flux method described above is conservative, since summing up the cell-averages \eqref{eq:avgupdategeneral} leads to conservation.
-The fact that the point updates inserted into this formula may themselves be found using a non-conservative update, does not change that \eqref{eq:avgupdategeneral} is conservative.
+That the point value updates inserted into this formula may themselves be found using a non-conservative update, does not change this fact.
 Indeed \eqref{eq:avgupdategeneral} will guarantee by the Lax-Wendroff theorem that if the solution converges, it converges to a weak solution. \end{remark}